-74% of community on track to meet their cut control

-Supplying regional log home and timber frame builders with high quality building logs in the Cariboo Region require straight grained logs without rot or ring shake, with lengths exceeding 30' and diameters over 12", mainly Douglas-fir and occasionally spruce.
+74% of community forests reported being on track to meet their cut control in the Cariboo Region require straight grained logs without rot or ring shake, with lengths exceeding 30' and diameters over 12", mainly Douglas-fir and occasionally spruce.
 Houses built from these logs are shipped globally, creating significant employment opportunities in the regional forest sector." - Hugh Flinton, Manager